oracle/docker-images/OracleTuxedo/core/README.md

 ## License

-To download and run Tuxedo 22.1.0.0.0 regardless of inside or outside a Container container, you must download the binaries from Oracle website and accept the license indicated at that page.
+To download and run Tuxedo 22.1.0.0.0, regardless of whether you are running Tuxedo with a CDB, non-CDB, or PDB, inside or outside a Container container, you must download the binaries from the Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this repository required to build the container images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.
+All scripts and files hosted in this repository required to build the container images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Copyright